 Positioning measurements can be performed not only along the laser beam (as shown in figures 5.2 and 5.3) but also in directions perpendicular to the laser beam.
 These configurations are shown in figures 5.4 and 5.5.
-In those two i.
-Introduction
+In those two configurations the laser beam has to enter the IL1 from the bottom of the element.
+Only the retro-reflector RL1 can be moved.

 FIG.5.4.
-OPTICAL PATH SET UP FOR POSITIONING MEASUREMENTS IN Y AXIS
+OPTICAL PATH SET UP FOR POSITIONING MEASUREMENTS IN Y AXIS i.
+Introduction

 FIG.5.5.
-OPTICAL PATH SET UP FOR POSITIONING MEASUREMENTS IN Z
+OPTICAL PATH SET UP FOR POSITIONING MEASUREMENTS IN Z AXIS